 Coconut snowballs are a festive confection that melt in your mouth.
-When I make up a batch, I automatically think of powdery snow, sleigh bells, and Mannheim Steamroller music anytime of the year.
+When I make up a batch, I automatically think of powdery snow, sleigh bells, and George Winston or Mannheim Steamroller music anytime of the year.

 One of my favorite healthy recipe resources is Katie at This Chick Cooks.
 I saw the recipe for her Crack Balls, and knew I had to make them.
 They are so quick and easy to make – only 10 minutes – so I bookmarked them for Thanksgiving and Christmas.